Top 8 Things to Do at Forestville Mystery Cave State Park in 2025

 Normally I don’t mind sharing the hiking trail with horses.
 But this time, it was a little annoying, to say the least.
 That’s because of the number of manure left behind.
 The entire flat section we spent dodging piles.

 I honestly didn’t look up for a good 15 minutes for fear I would step into something fresh.
 This was by far, the worst I’ve ever seen it at any State Park.
 We actually cut the trail a little short on the way back and used the road just to avoid any more messes.
+Note: Trail conditions can vary; check current park updates for horse activity and trail status as of 2025.

 See Related: Hiking at Fort Ridgely State Park